-Secondary analyses of longitudinal measures will be based on scores during the full 12-month follow-up period accounting for time.
 Summary statistics and graphical representation of subjective scales tabulated by arm and overall at randomisation, 6 months and 12 months follow up.
-Repeated measures analyses will be used to investigate the outcome scores (SNOT, NOSE, SF-36) between treatment groups over time points.
-Variation between participants will be included as a random effect with an assumed normal distribution.
+Multiple regression will be used to investigate the outcome scores between treatment groups at follow up time points.
+Variation between participants will be included as a random effect with an assumed Normal distribution.
 Analysis will include the stratification factors of baseline severity and gender.
+Further adjusted analyses will include terms for baseline values of the scores and key demographic and clinical covariates.